Skip to content

 Under bankruptcy laws in Ohio, Chapter 7 allows you to be exempt from liquidating certain assets or a certain amount of value from particular assets.

-In Ohio, Chapter 7 bankruptcy exemptions include:
+In Ohio, bankruptcy Chapter 7 exemptions include:

 • Up to $145,425 in equity in your primary residence